HeesukSon/home-sensor-project/README.md

 I hope this simple code sample can provide python Phidget developers with helpful intuition.
 To exclude any concerns about the external libraries and virtual environment, I did not uploaded the required modules imported in the code sample.
 So they must be downloaded or installed accordingly to your development environment setup.

+## Branch description
-With regard to branching, the **master** branch is equivalent to **local-print** branch.
+* **master** branch is equivalent to **local-print** branch.
 With these two branches, you can try printing out Phidget sensor data in a local terminal.
-As an advanced branch, you can try **server-client** branch.
+* As an advanced branch, you can try **server-client** branch.
 In this branch, the Raspberry pi to which Phidget sensors are attached turns into a sensor client which sends the sensor data to a server via a TCP connection.